Jun-Lizst/leo1234jv4/content/resource/cellularmetabolism.md

 ### V. **Cell death pathways**
-1. Programmed cell death-Apoptosis
+#### 1. Programmed cell death - Apoptosis (1995-2002)
   - Discovery of the genes:
   - Identification of Apaf1

+#### 2. Programmed cell death - Necrosis
+  - Discovery of the genes:
+  - Identification of RIP3
+  - Identification of MLKL

-2. Inflammation induced pyroptosis
+#### 3. Inflammation induced pyroptosis
   - Discovery of GSDMD

+---
+> Rather than viewing signaling pathways as linear cascades, here we trying to focus on adaptor-mediated control nodes that license kinase activation in specific membrane and tissue contexts.
+By integrating genetics, biochemistry, and structural biology, we aim to uncover unannotated signaling grammars that govern cell growth, immunity, and vascular development.